 If I already submitted a grant application in the past but did not receive funding, am I eligible to apply again?

-Yes, you are encouraged to resubmit an application using the reviewers' critique as a guide to modify and strengthen the application.
+Yes.
+If you still meet the eligibility criteria, you are encouraged to resubmit an application using the reviewers' critique as a guide to modify and strengthen the application.
 Many previously unfunded applicants receive funding after resubmitting a second application.
-However, after three submissions, applications will no longer be accepted.
+However, after two submissions for the same project, an application will no longer be accepted.

 Am I eligible to apply if I have a master's degree?

 Yes.
-An applicant can be a doctor (MD or PhD), medical technologist preferably with an advanced degree, or any transfusion medicine or cellular therapies professional working in the U.S. or outside the U.S. Emphasis will be given to first time applicants who meet the early-stage investigator criteria or second time applicants who submit a strong follow-up application.
+An applicant can be a doctor (MD or PhD), medical technologist preferably with an advanced degree, or any transfusion medicine or cellular therapies professional working in the U.S. or outside the U.S. Emphasis will be given to first time applicants who meet the eligibility requirements and second time applicants who have also have submitted a strong progress report.
 More experienced researchers who are changing fields to transfusion medicine and cellular therapies are also eligible for funding.
 Priority in awarding grants will be given to innovative, new projects.

 Am I eligible to apply if I am or if I plan to pursue my post-doc in a university of another country outside the U.S.?